 DREAMS is a global, public-private partnership between the U.S. President’s Emergency Plan for AIDS Relief (PEPFAR), Bill & Melinda Gates Foundation, Girl Effect, Johnson & Johnson, ViiV Healthcare, and Gilead.
-The program seeks to reduce new HIV infections in adolescent girls and young women (AGYW), between 10 and 24 years old, across 10 sub-Saharan African countries.
-DREAMS is designed to meet the complex needs of AGYW by helping them become more Determined, Resilient, Empowered, AIDS-free, Mentored, and Safe.
+This interagency program seeks to reduce new HIV infections in adolescent girls and young women (AGYW) between 10 and 24 years old across 15 sub-Saharan African countries.
+DREAMS is designed to meet the complex needs of adolescent girls and young women by helping them become more determined, resilient, empowered, AIDS-free, mentored, and safe.

 Why Adolescent Girls and Young Women?

 Globally, AGYW are the most vulnerable to new HIV infections, unplanned pregnancy, and sexual violence.
 In southern Africa, 79% of new HIV infections among 10 and 19-year-olds were among females.1 In Zambia, HIV prevalence among young people between 15 and 24 years old is 3.4% with a disproportionate burden on girls and young women (4.9%) as compared to their male age counterparts (1.8%).
 Sixty-nine percent of Zambian girls and young women have had sex by age 18 and 26% report their first sexual experience as coerced.
 2,3 Additionally, 20.3% of adolescent girls and young having experienced sexual abuse during childhood.4 Such violence has immeasurable negative health and social consequences for girls and young women throughout their lives.

 1 UNAIDS 2019.
 Women and HIV – A spotlight on adolescent girls and young women.

 2 Zambia Demographic and Health Survey (ZDHS) 2018.

 3 Zambia Violence Against Children Survey (VACS) 2018.